OokTech/TW5-Bob/Configuration.md

 ''Note:'' Only changes to the `scripts` and `wikis` will be available without restarting the server.
-You still need to save the settings using the `Update Settings` button after making changes in the `Manual Settings` tab under the `Node Settings` tab in the $:/ControlPanel.
+You still need to save the settings using the `Update Settings` button after making changes in the `Manual Settings` tab under the `Bob Settings` tab in the $:/ControlPanel.
 If you change a wiki name or path you also need to click on the `Update Routes` button after you click on the `Update Settings` button for your changes to take effect.